-When an adult at risk with capacity might be at serious risk of harm, but declines suggested care and support, good practice means considering the following:
+When an adult at risk with capacity (including the ability carry out the necessary tasks, i.e. executive functioning not compromised) might be at serious risk of harm, but declines suggested care and support, good practice means considering the following:

-- Rights: Adults have the right to make choices about their care and support needs and take risks, subject to the degree of impact those risks may have on other adults and children. - Duty of Care: risk assessment and management are essential to establishing the likelihood and impact of risks which may be so serious that agencies need to take action to protect adults. - A duty of care applies in common law in relation to all services. - ➤ Councils, health bodies, private care providers and individual care staff owe a duty of care to adults to whom they provide services. - Information: should be provided in a form that the adult can understand. - Equality: services and support should be provided with dignity and respect and not discriminate because of disability, age, gender, sexual orientation, race, religion or belief or lifestyle. - Work to engage: always try to work with the adult highlighting triggers that may increase dependency or harm and actions that could minimise or eliminate risks. - Multi-agency Risk Management Meeting (MARM): the importance of holding a MARM meeting cannot be overstated to involve all relevant agencies to share information, planning proactive contact with the adult and monitoring on going risks. - Open Door: adults at risk should always be given contact details of various agencies to request support when they think it's needed.
-Details must be recorded in the case note section of files who appear to need care or support and have mental capacity to make decisions around choice and risk and are assessed as being at risk but refuse to accept support and /or engagement with the service.
+- Rights: Adults have the right to make choices about their care and support needs and take risks, subject to the degree of impact those risks may have on other adults and children. - Duty of Care: risk assessment and management are essential to establishing the likelihood and impact of risks which may be so serious that agencies need to take action to protect adults. - A duty of care applies in common law in relation to all services. - > Councils, health bodies, private care providers and individual care staff owe a duty of care to adults to whom they provide services. - Information: should be provided in a form that the adult can understand. - Equality: services and support should be provided with dignity and respect and not discriminate because of disability, age, gender, sexual orientation, race, religion, belief, or lifestyle. - Work to engage: always try to work with the adult, highlighting triggers that may increase dependency or harm and actions that could minimise or eliminate risks.
+Adopt a Trauma Informed approach (see page 47) - Multi-agency Risk Management Meeting (MARM): the importance of holding a MARM meeting cannot be overstated to involve all relevant agencies to share information, planning proactive contact with the adult and monitoring on going risks.
+It is imperative that the adult is involved in the MARM, either by attending all or part of the meeting or having their views represented. - Open Door: adults at risk should always be given contact details of various agencies to request support when they think it's needed.